 And just when he thought things couldn't get any worse, his best supplier actually cut off his credit line after being alerted by D&B that his business is now showing signs of severe financial distress.

 Imagine his relief when I told him how easy its going to be to reverse the damage.
-Not only did I help him lay out a plan for improving his existing scores and ratings, but I also showed him how to update the data in his file for free, reduce future inquiries, add his existing payment history, and monitor his progress at no charge.
+Not only did I help him lay out a plan for improving his existing scores and ratings, but I also showed him how to update the data in his file for free, reduce future inquiries, add his legitimate existing payment history, and monitor his progress at no charge.

 I also shared the below basic information about the five other scores and ratings found in his D&B report and how improving those scores will get him on the right track to those credit approvals he's been looking for.
 This information is freely available on the Glossary page of D&B's website.

 Delinquency Predictor Score — Rates the potential that your business will pay your bills late or not at all in the coming 12 months, based off your performance in the previous 24 months.
 Score includes a "Class" or risk ranking on a scale of 1-5 with 5 being highest risk to suppliers.